kaitlynstrickfaden/edger/vignettes/contourr.md

 <br>

-## Highlight the Contours in An Image
+## Highlight the Contours in an Image

 <br>